France-Travail/TradEmploi-FrontEnd/README.md

 # Traduction

-an instantaneous translation application between two people, one of whom is allophone, for Androïd and MacOS smartphone or tablet,,
+an instantaneous translation application between two people, one of whom is allophone, for Android and MacOS smartphone or tablet.

 # Table of contents
 [[_TOC_]]